Worst-Case Distance-Aware Error Bounds for Neural Networks

-where $\sigma_{\max}(W_l)$ is maximum singular value decomposition of matrix $W_l$.
+where $\sigma_{\max}(W_l)$ is the largest singular value of the matrix $W_l$.
 By normalizing the weight matrix, which constrains $\sigma_{\max}(W_l)\le \calL_{h_l}$, we ensure that each layer is Lipschitz continuous with the desired Lipschitz constant $\calL_{h_l}$.
 Specifically, during training, we normalize the weights of the neural network after every training iteration as described in~\cite{liu2020simple}

-In this paper, we refer to an MLP with \ReLU{} activation functions in the hidden layers and linear activation in the output layer, and scaled, spectrally normalized weights as a Spectral normalized ReLU-MLP (SNR-MLP).
+In this paper, we refer to an \ac{MLP} with \ReLU{} activation functions in the hidden layers, a linear activation in the output layer, and scaled, spectrally normalized weights as a \ac{SNR-MLP}.

-\paragraph{DAREK} This subsection reviews the background needed for spline error analysis.
-We denote the \textit{Newton's polynomial operator} of order $k$ as defined by~\cite[p7]{de1978practical} on a sorted set of knots of $\bftau$ with $m_k$ elements by $\calP_{k,n}[\bftau,f(\bftau)](x)$.
-We use $k+1$ nearest knots to $\bftau[n]$ from $\bftau$, where $\bftau[n]$ denotes the $n$-th element of set or vector $\bftau$, and the true output values are determined by $f(\bftau)$.
-We define \textit{$k$-th-order Lipschitz constant}, $\calL^{k}_f$, of a $k-1$ times differentiable function $f: [a,b] \to \bbR$ is the ratio of the maximum change in the $(k-1)$-th derivative of $f$ to the change in the input,
+{\textit{}}\underline{DAREK~\cite{ataei2025darek}:} Here, we review the background needed for the spline error analysis.
+We denote \textit{Newton's polynomial operator} of order $k$ as defined by~\cite[p.7]{de1978practical} on a sorted set of knots $\bftau$ with $m_k$ elements by $\calP_{k,n}[\bftau,f(\bftau)](x)$.
+We use $k+1$ nearest knots to $\bftau[n]$ from $\bftau$, where $\bftau[n]$ denotes the $n$-th element of the set or vector $\bftau$, and the true output values are determined by $f(\bftau)$.
+We define the \textit{$k$-th-order Lipschitz constant}, $\calL^{k}_f$, of a $k-1$ times differentiable function $f: [a,b] \to \bbR$ as the ratio of the maximum change in the $(k-1)$-th derivative of $f$ to the change in the input,